yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 >> ms-pd           llm-d           3               2025-07-14 23:10:19.542269 -0400 EDT    deployed        llm-d-modelservice-0.0.10       0.0.1
 ```

-- We can see that 4 prefill replicas were created and 1 decode replia was created:
+We can see that 4 prefill replicas were created and 1 decode replica was created:

 ```bash
 kubectl get pods